trcook/wto_python_scrape/README.md

 Installation
 ============

-1. clone repo using:  `git clone https://github.com/trcook/wto_python_scrape.git`.
+1. clone repo with the following command in a shell (i.e. from the terminal):  `git clone https://github.com/trcook/wto_python_scrape.git`.
 By default this will create a directory called `./wto_python_scrape`

 2. run local environment installer by executing `./bootstrap.sh` from the root of the cloned repository.
   - This will install localized python environment and required dependencies.
 If you want to install these globally, just run `pip install -r requirements.txt` from the repository root.
 This may or may not work correctly, I haven't tested it and it will depend on your system setup.